 R.A.D.
 Women's Self Defense

 Buchanan City Police Department is offering R.A.D.
 (Rape Aggression Defense) Systems courses.
-Officer Brie has become a certified instructor to teach R.A.D. basic self-defense for women and is ready to pass that knowledge onto you!
-We offer courses to ages 16 & up, and all levels of physical ability can participate.
-Courses are FREE, but require pre-registration.
-Learn how to prepare yourself with realistic defense techniques.
+Officer Angie is a certified instructor to teach R.A.D. basic self-defense for women and is ready to pass that knowledge onto you!
+We offer courses to all ages (ages 12-17 must have a parent or legal guardian with them), and all levels of physical ability can participate.
+We offer the course for FREE, but do require pre-registration as space is limited.
+Donations are accepted to help with the purchase of equipment.

 What is R.A.D.